top of page

 BIOGRAPHY

-Tim Brown is a New York Times bestselling author and an award-winning national sports columnist covering Major League Baseball most recently at Yahoo!
+Tim Brown is a New York Times bestselling author and an award-winning national sports columnist covering Major League Baseball, most recently at Yahoo!
 Sports for nearly 15 years.
-He formerly served as a national baseball columnist at the Los Angeles Times and freelanced for the Wall Street Journal, and also had stints as a reporter earlier in his career at The Star-Ledger, Cincinnati Enquirer, and the Los Angeles Daily News.
+He formerly served as a national baseball columnist at The Los Angeles Times and freelanced for The Wall Street Journal.
+Earlier in his career, he worked as a sports reporter at The Star-Ledger, the Cincinnati Enquirer, and the Los Angeles Daily News.

-As a revered sports expert and an animated storyteller, Tim is a popular and frequent contributor to national and local sports radio shows, podcasts, and he also served as the host of a podcast series at Yahoo!
-Sports, and was a television broadcaster for the Major League Baseball network.
+As a revered sports expert and an animated storyteller, Tim is a popular and frequent contributor to national and local sports radio shows and podcasts.
+He has also served as the host of a podcast series at Yahoo!
+Sports and was a television broadcaster for the Major League Baseball Network.

-He studied journalism at the University of Southern California and Cal State Northridge.
-He and his wife live in Raleigh, North Carolina with their two Labrador retrievers.
+He studied journalism at the University of Southern California and graduated from California State University, Northridge.
+He and his wife live in Raleigh, North Carolina, with their two Labrador retrievers Luna and Gracie.